The Erd\H{o}s discrepancy problem over the squarefree and cubefree integers: Introduction.

 where in the sum above $p$ denotes a generic prime.
 Moreover, let $\mathbb{D}(f,g):=\mathbb{D}(f,g;\infty)$, and we say that $f$ pretends to be $g$, or that $f$ is $g$-pretentious if $\mathbb{D}(f,g)<\infty$.

 In \cite{taodiscrepancy}, Tao showed that if $f:\NN\to\{-1,1\}$ is multiplicative and has bounded partial sums, then $f$ is $1$-pretentious and $f(2^k)=-1$ for all $k\geq 1$.
-In \cite{klurmancorrelation}, Klurman provided a complete classification of such $f$ with bounded partial sums -- It has been proved the Erd\H{o}s-Coons-Tao conjecture: A multiplicative function $f:\NN\to\{-1,1\}$ has bounded partial sums if and only if there exists an integer $m\geq 1$ such that for all $n\in\NN$, $f(n+m)=f(n)$ and $\sum_{n=1}^mf(n)=0$.
+In \cite{klurmancorrelation}, Klurman provided a complete classification of such $f$ with bounded partial sums by proving the Erd\H{o}s-Coons-Tao conjecture: A multiplicative function $f:\NN\to\{-1,1\}$ has bounded partial sums if and only if there exists an integer $m\geq 1$ such that for all $n\in\NN$, $f(n+m)=f(n)$ and $\sum_{n=1}^mf(n)=0$.

-When we allow zero values, that is, for a completely multiplicative function $f:\NN\to\{-1,0,1\}$ such that $f(p)=0$ only for a finite subset of primes $p$, then also $f$ may have bounded partial sums, for instance, any real non-principal Dirichlet character $\chi$.
-Moreover, in \cite{klurmanchudakov}, Klurman \& Mangerel established the Chudakov's conjecture: Assume that $f:\NN\to\CC$ is completely multiplicative; Take only a finite number of values; Has bounded partial sums; The set $|\{p\mbox{ is a prime}:f(p)=0\}|<\infty$.
+When we allow zero values, that is, for a completely multiplicative function $f:\NN\to\{-1,0,1\}$ such that $f(p)=0$ only for a finite subset of primes $p$, then also $f$ may have bounded partial sums, for instance, any real and non-principal Dirichlet character $\chi$.
+Moreover, in \cite{klurmanchudakov}, Klurman and Mangerel established Chudakov's conjecture: Assume that $f:\NN\to\CC$ is completely multiplicative, takes only a finite number of values, has bounded partial sums and the cardinality $|\{p\mbox{ is a prime}:f(p)=0\}|<\infty$.
 Then $f$ is a Dirichlet character.

-Here we are interested in the discrepancy problem for multiplicative functions $f$ assuming zero values and such that at primes, $f(p)=\pm 1$.
+Here we are interested in the discrepancy problem for multiplicative functions $f$ assuming zero values and such that at primes $f(p)=\pm 1$.
 More precisely, we are interested in knowing if such $f$ has bounded, or unbounded partial sums when the summation $\sum_{n\leq x}' f(n)$ is restricted to certain subsets of integers with additional arithmetic properties.
-As showed in \cite{klurmancorrelation}, \cite{klurmanchudakov} and \cite{taodiscrepancy} (see Proposition \ref{proposicao chi pretentious} below), if such $f$ has bounded partial sums, then $f$ must be $\chi$-pretentious for some real and primitive Dirichlet character $\chi$.
+As shown in \cite{klurmancorrelation}, \cite{klurmanchudakov} and \cite{taodiscrepancy} (see Proposition \ref{proposicao chi pretentious} below), if such $f$ has bounded partial sums, then $f$ must be $\chi$-pretentious for some real and primitive Dirichlet character $\chi$.